Is BaubleBar Jewelry worth it? Yes, and now it's as low as $10 | CNN Underscored

 Tassiana Earrings ($12, originally $36; baublebar.com)

-These semi-circle earrings combine both resin and metallic accents to add a little something extra to the classic hoop.
+These semicircle earrings combine both resin and metallic accents to add a little something extra to the classic hoop.

-Tortoise Resin Initial Hair Pin ($5, originally $18; baublebar.com)
+Tortoise Resin Initial Hairpin ($5, originally $18; baublebar.com)

-Even a quick, messy bun will look adorable when you accessorize it with one of these resin initial hair pins.
+Even a quick, messy bun will look adorable when you accessorize it with one of these resin initial hairpins.

 All Smiles Pisa Bracelet ($10, originally $28; baublebar.com)